• Skip to primary navigation

 Instructions

-• Make the dough: To a mixing bowl (preferably a stand mixer bowl) add both flours, granulated sugar, brown sugar and yeast.
+• Make the dough: To a mixing bowl (preferably a stand mixer bowl) add both flours, granulated sugar and yeast.
 Whisk with a balloon whisk and set aside.

 • Allow the dough to rise: To a bowl, add a couple drops of vegetable oil and use your hand to spread the oil to ensure it covers all the inside of the bowl, this is to ensure the dough doesn’t stick.
 Add the dough to the bowl and cover with cling film (plastic wrap).
 Leave the dough to proof in a warm area for 1 – 2 hours or until the dough has doubled in size.